Mon 6th May 2019

 Side events provide organisations with the opportunity to launch initiatives, promote projects or programmes, and products or services.
-They are also the perfect occasion to organise panel discussions on specific topics to showcase professional networks and associations.
+They are also the perfect occasion for organising panel discussions on specific topics and for showcasing professional networks and associations.
 Organisations or individuals interested in hosting side events are requested to familiarise themselves with the rules below and complete the application form.

 The side event room will be equipped as follows:

-a max of 100 theatre style seating capacity, one screen, one projector, a sound system and up to two microphones.
+a max of 100 theatre style seating capacity, one screen, one projector, a sound system and up to three microphones.

 Any additional costs for AV, catering or interpretation/ translation, will be borne by the side event organiser.